Classification of lattice triangles by their two smallest widths: Corollaries

 Furthermore, the generating function of this sequence is the Hilbert series of a degree 8 hypersurface in \(\PP(1,1,1,2,2,2)\). \end{corollary} \begin{proof} First we observe that when \(w_1>0\)

 and when \(w_1=0\)

 From this we can compute that the generating function of \(|\cT_{w_1,w_2}|\) is

 Let \(T\) be a triangle with first and second width \(w_1\) and \(w_2\) respectively.
-The smallest square which \(T\) is equivalent to a subset of has side length \(w_2\).
-Therefore, the generating function of the number of triangles which can be contained in \([0,w_2]^2\) and no smaller square is obtained by setting \(t=1\) in \eqref{eq:rectangle_gen_func}.
+To be equivalent to a subset of a square \(T\) must have the same width in two linearly independent directions.
+Therefore, the smallest square which \(T\) is equivalent to a subset of has side length \(w_2\).
+This means that the generating function of the number of triangles which can be contained in \([0,w_2]^2\) and no smaller square is obtained by setting \(t=1\) in \eqref{eq:rectangle_gen_func}.
 This gives

-To compute instead the generating function of the number of triangles which are affine equivalent to a subset of \([0,w_2]^2\) (and possibly smaller squares) we multiply this by \(\frac{1}{1-s}\).
+To compute instead the generating function of the number of triangles which are affine equivalent to a subset of \([0,w_2]^2\) (and possibly smaller squares) we divide this by \((1-s)\).
 The result is the Hilbert series of a degree 8 hypersurface in the weighted projective space \(\PP(1,1,1,2,2,2)\) and also the Ehrhart series of \(Q\), that is

+The Ehrhart series of \(Q\) can be found using computational algebra.
 By definition of the Ehrhart series this proves the result.
 These two descriptions of the generating function are related via mirror symmetry in the sense of \cite{mirror_symmetry}.
-Let \(f\) be a Laurent polynomial which is a mirror partner for a degree 8 hypersurface in \(\PP(1,1,1,2,2,2)\).
-Then \(Q\) is the dual of the Newton polytope of \(f\). \end{proof}
+Let \(f\) be a Laurent polynomial which is a mirror partner for a degree 8 hypersurface in \(\PP(1,1,1,2,2,2)\), then \(Q\) is the dual of the Newton polytope of \(f\). \end{proof}